Quick commerce in Paris

 More than one user out of two uses express delivery to save time in their daily life (57%), 36% to avoid travelling and 28% to bypass store opening hours.
 Regarding the criteria for choosing one delivery app over another, 48% base their choice on delivery time, 43% on the choice of products, 41% on the price level, and 35% on special offers.
 The CSR criteria are far behind : the possibility of finding local products (17%), the fact that the delivery drivers are salaried or independent (14%), or their means of transportation - car, scooter, bike... - (12%).

-Overall, users are satisfied with their experience (94%), and the majority (91%) say they generally find the products they are looking for, even if 83% would like to have a wider choice.
-A trend that could explain why only 14% of users think they will eventually do without other shopping methods?
+Overall satisfied with their experience (94%), users predominantly (91%) report generally finding the products they are looking for, even though 83% would appreciate a wider selection.
+Could this trend explain why only 14% of users anticipate foregoing other shopping methods in the long term?

 Parisians have mixed feelings about the arrival of these new services

-Three main reasons are given by those who do not use quick commerce: 56% say they prefer to choose products in-store, 35% do not see the usefulness of these services and 35% believe that they are not in line with their values.
-Overall, opinion remains very divided between negative (39%) and positive (41%) views when Parisians are asked what they think about the development of quick commerce in large cities.
-Even if the practicality of these services is widely accepted, they see negative consequences for employment, the environment and the quality of life in cities.
+Three main reasons are cited by those who do not use quick commerce: 56% state they prefer to choose products in-store, 35% do not see the utility of these services, and 35% believe they are not aligned with their values.
+Overall, opinion remains highly divided between negative (39%) and positive (41%) views when Parisians are asked about their perception of quick commerce development in major cities.
+Even though the practical aspect of these services is widely acknowledged, they perceive negative consequences on employment, the environment, and urban quality of life.

-• 54% think they have a negative impact on the environment
+- 54% believe they have a negative impact on the environment

-• 63% think they have a negative impact on the quality of jobs
+- 63% believe they have a negative impact on job quality

-• 70% think they have a negative impact on local businesses
+- 70% believe they have a negative impact on local businesses

-• 75% believe that quick commerce should be more regulated
+- 75% believe quick commerce should be more regulated

-Focus on the under 30s, "early-adopters" of quick commerce
+Spotlight on under 30s, quick commerce 'early adopters'

-In their choice of delivery app, they are more motivated by economic issues than the average of the global sample: their N°1 choice criterion is the price level (53%), followed by promotions (50%).
-1 out of 4 users under 30 years old say they use quick commerce to save money.
-Their use is festive: 34% order alcoholic beverages (vs. 22% on average), at the time of the aperitif (31% vs. 20% on average) or during the evening or night (38% vs. 27% on average).
+When choosing a delivery app, they are more motivated by economic factors than the average of the overall sample: their number one selection criterion is price level (53%), followed by promotions (50%).
+1 in 4 users under 30 state they use quick commerce to save money.
+Their usage is festive: 34% order alcoholic beverages (vs 22% on average), during aperitif hour (31% vs 20% on average), or during the evening or night (38% vs 27% on average).

-"In barely a year and a half, quick commerce services have made a name for themselves in Paris, thanks to massive advertising campaigns and promotions.
-Today, express shopping delivery is a concept known by a large majority of Parisians.
-Its "early adopters" are still few in number (more so among the under 30s), but they are won over: they express real satisfaction and order very regularly.
-It remains to be seen whether the quick commerce players will be able to transform the trial and impose themselves on the market in the long term, given the attachment of Parisians to their in-store shopping habits and their critical view of the consequences of this type of activity on employment, the environment and local businesses.
-More than a new service, quick commerce embodies a social evolution that is part of a reflection on "better living" in the city.
-The issues of convenience, time saving, improvement of daily life and quality of life in our cities are confronting each other.
-Like Uber or Airbnb, the time will soon come for regulation (which Parisians seem to be calling for), the challenge of which will be to combine the advantages of these services with the preservation of the urban ecosystem," comments Jérémy Lefebvre, CEO of Episto.
+“In barely a year and a half, quick commerce services have become known in Paris, heavily supported by advertising campaigns and massive promotions.
+Today, express grocery delivery is a concept familiar to a large majority of Parisians.
+Its 'early adopters' are still few in number (more so among those under 30) but are won over: they express genuine satisfaction and order very regularly.
+It remains to be seen whether quick commerce players will be able to convert this trial into sustained market presence, given Parisians' attachment to their in-store shopping habits and their critical view of the consequences of these activities on employment, the environment, and local businesses.
+More than just a new service, quick commerce embodies a societal evolution that is part of a broader reflection on 'better living' in the city.
+It pits the challenges of practicality, time-saving, and daily improvement against those of urban quality of life.
+Like Uber or Airbnb, the time for regulation will soon come (which Parisians seem to be calling for), and the challenge will be to combine the advantages of these services with the preservation of the urban ecosystem,” comments Jérémy Lefebvre, CEO of Episto.

 Representative sample of the Parisian population according to the quota method: 1028 respondents.